aws-samples/amazon-ivs-auto-captions-web-demo/README.md

 <br>

 ## Getting Started
+### ⚠️ Please note that this demo is experimental, and should only be used for educational purposes.

-⚠️ **IMPORTANT NOTE:** *Deploying this demo application in your AWS account will create and consume AWS resources, which will cost money.*
+⚠️ *Deploying this demo application in your AWS account will create and consume AWS resources, which will cost money.*

 To get the demo running in your own AWS account, follow these instructions.